 - Try not to change jobs, but if you have to, please inform your mortgage advisor and lender immediately

 - Do not make any large purchases (car, boat) without first consulting your lender

 - Do not pay off or close your credit cards without first consulting your lender

-- Do not borrow money for the down payment (The lender will want to source where the funds came from)
+- Do not borrow money for the down payment (the lender will want to know where the funds came from)

-Here is one of the most important house hunting tips: Before you start house hunting be sure to connect with your mortgage broker or lender and get pre-approved for your home loan.
+Here is one of the most important house hunting tips: Before you start house hunting, be sure to connect with your mortgage broker or lender and get pre-approved for your home loan.
 Knowing what you can afford saves time during the house hunting process and prevents headaches in the future.
-There is no sense in looking at home that is well over your budget; it clouds the decision-making process, however buying too little home causes future headaches.
-For the growing family, there is a big difference between a two-bedroom home and a four-bedroom home.
+There is no sense in looking at a home that is well over your budget; it clouds your decision-making process; however, buying too little home causes future headaches.
+For the growing family, there is a big difference between a two-bedroom home and a four-bedroom home!

 Work with your lender to be sure that the home you buy will be within your budget.
 Once you are pre-approved with a lender and know your budget, it is time to begin your home search.

 An added benefit of the pre-approval process is that your mortgage broker understands trends in the home loan market and can reasonably forecast where mortgage rates will be when you are ready to “lock-in” your fixed-rate home loan.